 On the south western tip, the well-known marine sanctuary of Balicasag Island, has long been the main draw card for divers.
 It is accessed from the dive centres based on Alona Beach on Panglao Island.
-Our recommendation for a local dive operator is Sea Explorers who have a dive centre right on the beach with accommodation at the Alona Vida Beach Resort, and also, a dive centre in the decidedly luxurious Amorita Resort on the cliff at the quiet end of the beach.

 On the south-eastern tip of Bohol is Anda, a newer diving area, with a more secluded selection of resorts.
 Our pick for dive operator is the Magic Oceans Dive Resort – a very recent addition with the benefit of right on the water’s edge.